SmithSamuelM/Papers/whitepapers/kram.md

 *  Fetch the most specific matching entry from the cache-type database.
 The most specific entry is the key that matches the most elements from the message vector `(MessageType, Route, MessageID)`.
 The value of this entry provides the default window-size parameters for a new cache window.
 * Determine the authentication type (resolve the special case of "both attached")
     - When the message authenticator is an attached-seal-reference or attached-signature-single-key.
-        Check the timeliness window where:
+        Check the accept timeliness window where:
         `d` is taken from the cache-type tuple.
         `ml` is set to `sl` from the cache-type tuple (short lag).
         `mdt` is the message datetime `dt` field.